Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 We had another quarter of extremely strong operational efficiencies during the quarter.
 Utilization excluding and including trainees, reached the all-time high levels of 84.7% and 81.8%.
 Onsite, offshore mix improved during the quarter by 0.7%.
 Revenue per FTE improved to $52,684, which is a growth of 1.5% quarter-on-quarter and 3.3% year-on-year.
 Attrition increased marginally to 17.2% on a standalone basis and 21.4% on a consolidated basis.
 Effective July, we gave compensation increase to 85% of our eligible employee population in India.
 Effective October, we have also rolled out compensation review for middle management employees across India and some overseas markets.
 The compensation review programs for senior management and leadership levels and other overseas locations is currently in progress.

-During the quarter, we won five large deals with a TCV of $731 million, both the TCV of deal wins and share of new deals improved over quarter one, 2018.
+During the quarter, we won five large deals with a TCV of $731 million, both the TCV of deal wins and share of new deals improved over quarter one 2018.
 For our software-led offerings in quarter two, Infosys NIA, our flagship AI and automation platform continued its positive momentum driving several deal wins.
-The platform has been leveraged across diverse business solutions including loan onboarding, fraud management, demand sensing, predictive costing, contract compliance, and procurement automation.
+The platform has been leveraged across diverse business solutions, including loan onboarding, fraud management, demand sensing, predictive costing, contract compliance and procurement automation.
 We are working with more than 100 clients on close to 200 engagements and see tremendous potential for the platform and business solutions going forward.

 Coming to some of the verticals, in Financial Services, growth in quarter two was in line with our expectation.
 We expect seasonal softness in quarter three, driven by furloughs and spending cuts.
-On a mid-longer term basis, however we remain optimistic about tax spend in BFSI and our strong competitive position which is reflected in our large deal wins as well as pipeline.
+On a mid-longer term basis, however, we remain optimistic about tech spend in BFSI and our strong competitive position, which is reflected in our large deal wins as well as pipeline.

 Manufacturing vertical is seeing some in-sourcing and cost optimization initiatives by a few clients.
-There is some pickup in activity in ERP space driven by M&A in the sector in the last 12 months to 18 months.
+There is some pickup in activity in ERP space, driven by M&A in the sector in the last 12 to 18 months.
 High-tech companies are changing their business models to capture new sources of revenue.

-In Retail and CPG, non-discretionary spend are being impacted due to slowing growth leading to cost pressures.
-On discretionary spend and new technology adoption, there is growing interest to embrace digital AI, RPA analytics, et cetera.
+In Retail and CPG, non-discretionary spend are being impacted due to slowing growth, leading to cost pressures.
+On discretionary spend and new technology adoption, there is growing interest to embrace digital AI, RPA, analytics, et cetera.
 Telecom is seeing significant industry consolidation to achieve diversified product offerings and monetize the network traffic in a better way.

-Coming to Digital, clients are looking at renewing their legacy landscapes and investing in customer experience, new commerce models, and in digitally connecting the enterprise.
-Digital experience, content management, field force management and digital marketing are some of the key trends, we are witnessing across verticals.
-Retail and Financial Services industries are leading the transformation towards digital and are looking at consolidation of services, automation, improved customer experience and eliminating supply chain issues.
+Coming to digital, clients are looking at renewing their legacy landscapes and investing in customer experience, new commerce models, and in digitally connecting the enterprise.
+Digital experience, content management, field force management and digital marketing are some of the key trends we are witnessing across verticals.
+Retail and financial services industries are leading the transformation towards digital and are looking at consolidation of services, automation, improved customer experience and eliminating supply chain issues.

-This quarter, we further strengthened our digital expertise with the acquisition of Brilliant Basics, a London-based digital innovation and customer experience studio known for its world-class Design Thinking-led approach and experience in executing global programs.
+This quarter, we further strengthened our digital expertise with the acquisition of Brilliant Basics, a London-based digital innovation and customer experience studio known for its world-class design thinking-led approach and experience in executing global programs.
 This acquisition extends our digital design services network to include Europe and Middle East and enhances our capability to deliver digital innovations.

 We further enhanced our global footprint by opening a new office in Netherlands.
 Additionally, we have made good progress in our commitment to hire 10,000 American workers over the next two years, and announced that we will open our North Carolina Technology and Innovation Hub in Raleigh.

-Beyond business as usual, Infosys has been inducted into the prestigious Dow Jones Sustainable Index (sic) [Dow Jones Sustainability Index] (45:17), and is now part of the DJSI World and DJSI Emerging Market Indices.
-This recognition is a testimony to Infosys corporate sustainability leadership in the IT services & Internet Software and Services industry.
+Beyond business as usual, Infosys has been inducted into the prestigious Dow Jones Sustainable Index (sic) [Dow Jones Sustainability Index], and is now part of the DJSI World and DJSI Emerging Market Indices.
+This recognition is a testimony to Infosys' corporate sustainability leadership in the IT services & Internet Software and Services industry.

-During the quarter, Infosys Foundation signed a Memorandum of Understanding with the Indian Institute of Science, Bangalore, to enhance infrastructure and broaden research activities at the Center for Infectious Diseases Research at the Institute.
+During the quarter, Infosys Foundation signed a Memorandum of Understanding with Indian Institute of Science, Bangalore, to enhance infrastructure and broaden research activities at the Center for Infectious Diseases Research at the Institute.

-Infosys Foundation USA continued its focus on training new computer science teachers, working with our grantees Code.org and DonorsChoose.org, Foundation supported training of over 1,000 teachers at various locations across U.S.
+Infosys Foundation USA continued its focus on training new computer science teachers, working with our grantees, Code.org and DonorsChoose.org.
+Foundation supported training of over 1,000 teachers at various locations across U.S.

 Coming to guidance, based on our performance in first half of the year and seasonal softness that we typically see in H2, we have revised our revenue guidance to 5.5% to 6.5% in constant currency terms.